DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Acknowledgements

 \section{Acknowledgements}

-Dr. Paul Hans Kamm is gratefully acknowledged for providing the CT data of the bubble coalescence experiment.
+Dr. Paul Hans Kamm is gratefully acknowledged for providing the CT data and additional information of the bubble coalescence experiment.
 Ghent University Special Research Fund (BOF-UGent) is acknowledged for the support to the UGCT Core Facility (BOF.COR.2022.0009).
+This work is supported by ERC grant 101116228 / Flowscopy.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
 Shell Global Solutions International B.V. is acknowledged for financial and technical support of this work, and providing the sandstone material and dynamic $\mu$CT scan that were used as a basis for the simulation study.
 The authors have no competing interests to declare that are relevant to the content of this article. \\